Bahrain at the 2000 Summer Olympics: Athletics

-Mohamed Saleh Naji Haidara was 25 years old at the time of the Sydney Summer Games and was making his only appearance in the Olympics.
+Mohamed Saleh Hadj Haidara was 25 years old at the time of the Sydney Summer Games and was making his only appearance in the Olympics.
 He made the Games by using a wild card because his best time for the men's 800 metres of one minute and 50.57 seconds, set at a meet in the Czech capital of Prague in June 2000, was 3.37 seconds slower than the "B" qualifying standard for that event.
 On 23 September, the first round of the men's 800 meters was held and Haidara was allocated heat six.
 He finished the race in seventh place and last out of all the finishing runners with a time of one minute and 56.64 seconds.
 However, only the top two from a heat and the eight next fastest overall from all ten heats were allowed to advance to the semi-finals, and Haidara was eliminated, the slowest overall time being a one minute and 59.97 seconds from Marvin Watts of Jamaica.

 At the age of 16, Mariam Mohamed Hadi Al Hilli was also debuting at the Sydney Summer Olympics and this competition was her only appearance at the Olympic Games.
 She was permitted to run in the women's 100 metres by using a wild card offered to her by the IOC since she did not meet the qualifying standards for the competition and her father was consulted on this.
 Before the Games, Al Hilli said, "I'm really charged up and I want to do my best for my country.
 But at the same time, more than the pressure to win, I would say there is this sense of being a part of history in the making.
 I don't think anyone expects us to win we are going as part of Bahrain's new movement to encourage women's sports."
 She was drawn in the eighth heat on 22 September, finishing eighth and last of all athletes, with a personal best time of 13.98 seconds, after a false start.
 Only the top three from each heat, plus the next two fastest between all ten heats could advance, and so Al Hilli was eliminated.